natenka/pyneng-book-en/docs/source/book/14_regex/non-capturing_groups.rst

     In [1]: log = 'Jun  3 14:39:05.941: %SW_MATM-4-MACFLAP_NOTIF: Host f03a.b216.7ad7 in vlan 10 is flapping between port Gi0/5 and port Gi0/15'

-A regular expression that describes substrings needed:
+A regex that describes substrings:

 .. code:: python